-We have a full stack database product portfolio, primarily including relational databases and NoSQL databases, which are used to accommodate a wide variety of data models.
-We provide second-level failover capability, low latency cross-cloud synchronization, multiregion disaster recovery capability, and loss less data reliability support capability for important application scenarios such as financial services, internet, and public service.
+We have a full stack database product portfolio, which are used to accommodate a wide variety of data models.
+We provide second-level failover capability, low latency cross-cloud synchronization, multi-region disaster recovery capability, and loss less data reliability support capability for important application scenarios such as financial services, internet, and public service.
 Our key cloud database products include: